A report released in partnership with:

 BlueGreen Alliance California Communities Against Toxics Coalition For A Safe Environment Coming Clean Community In-Power & Development Association Earthjustice Environmental Justice Health Alliance Ohio Valley Environmental Coalition Texas Environmental Justice Advocacy Services Union of Concerned Scientists

-The Chemical Disaster Rule has been delayed for:
+The Chemical Disaster Rule was delayed for one year, 156 days.

 First came wind and rain lashing off the Gulf of Mexico in the form of Hurricane Harvey, then floods that cut power, until finally—deprived of refrigeration needed to keep it stable—organic peroxides stored at the Arkema chemical plant near Houston began to ignite and explode.1

 The fire last August prompted several lawsuits against the company,2 including from first responders who say they fell ill from fumes,3 plus investigations by the U.S. Environmental Protection Agency (EPA),4Texas Commission on Environmental Quality,5 and the U.S. Chemical Safety Board.6 Arkema reported to the Texas commission that over 62,000 pounds of chemicals and over 17,000 pounds of particulates were released in the flooding and fire.7

 On May 24, 2018, the Chemical Safety Board released its Final Investigation Report on the Arkema disaster.
 As Chairperson Vanessa Allen Sutherland explained in announcing the findings: “Considering that extreme weather events are likely to increase in number and severity, the chemical industry must be prepared for worst case scenarios at their facilities.
 We cannot stop the storms, but working together, we can mitigate the damage and avoid a future catastrophic incident.”
 The CSB also released a new video, entitled Caught In the Storm: Extreme Weather Hazards.